 The guardianship can be temporary or permanent.
 The court can appoint the guardian powers to act for the ward’s property, the ward’s person, or both.

 Once appointed, the guardian is supervised by the court.
-This supervision is carried out by requiring annual reporting, annual visits by a court visitor, and an annual review to determine whether guardianship should be continued.
+This supervision is carried out by requiring annual reporting, annual visits by a court visitor, and an annual review to determine whether the guardianship should be continued.

 Experienced Guardianship Attorneys